DHI/EOMAJI-OpenEO-toolbox/README.md

     ```
     pip install eomaji@git+https://github.com/DHI/EOMAJI-OpenEO-toolbox.git
     ```
->💡**Note**: If you're using the notebooks on Copernicus Data Space (CDSE) JupyterHub, the package is installed in the first cell.
-You *should* be able run the notebooks out of the box without any additional setup if you choose the "Geo Science Kernel"

 ## Running the Evapotranspiration Workflow
 The **notebooks** provided in the [`notebooks/`](./notebooks) folder demonstrate how to use the **EOMAJI OpenEO toolbox** for evapotranspiration modeling.